-Beside the radio hobby I very much enjoy being a volunteer in the aircraft restoration shop of the National Air Force Museum of Canada, attached to the RCAF Air Base at Trenton, not far from my home.
+Beside the radio hobby I very much enjoy being a volunteer in the aircraft restoration shop of the National Air Force Museum of Canada, attached to the Royal Canadian Air Force (RCAF) Air Base at Trenton, home of 8 Wing, not far from my qth.
 At present we are working on an Avro Anson Mark II, a twin engine multi purpose trainer from the last war and a twin engine Lockheed Hudson.
-A Beech 18 and the prototype of the Avro Tutor will be next.
+A Beech 18, the prototype of the Avro CT144 Tutor , a Northrop Nomad and others will be next.
 It is like model airplane building, just on a much bigger scale.

 We are lucky to have found two of the original radios carried on board, see below, however they no longer work.

 NEC AR2 Receiver 8-21Mc built in 1940 Ser No 244 Bendix TA-12G 40W AM/CW transmitter Ser.
 No 1316

 Lockheed Hudson under restoration by the metal bangers; this will be a special SAR version with an air drop life boat.